willpjohnson/SweetSixteens/README.md

 ## Features and Implementation

 The primary feature of this application is song lyric annotation.
 SweetSixteens is a community curated database for information, opinions, and analysis of lyrics.
 This is brought to life through extensive user interaction.
 Users can add tracks to the database which, in turn, can be annotated by other users who have deeper information about specific sections.
 To foster further interaction, all tracks and annotations can be commented on and all annotations and comments can be up or down voted.
+Here is a breakdown of some of the foremost features:

+* Track Index Page (Home Page)
+  * Navbar
+    * Search (live search)
+    * User info (links to log in if logged out, user dropdown if logged in)
+  * List of top 10 tracks
+* Track Show Page
+  * Annotated lyrics
+  * Comment section at bottom
+* Track Annotation
+  * Upvotes and Downvotes
+  * Comment section at the bottom
+* Comment Section
+  * Upvotes and Downvotes
+* Add Track Page
+  * Submit new track with artist, title, lyrics, tags, and track art
+* User Page
+  * Displays user avatar and information
+  * Link to edit user form

 ### Track Annotation